 In my practice I see individuals, couples as they transition into parenting and families of young children struggling with behavioral issues in the first few years of life.

 I like to work relationally, which means that we, together, work on whatever challenges present themselves for you at this time in your life.
 It is my belief that each of us holds the answers to our own life challenges within ourselves.
 Therapy can create a supportive framework that can help clear debris from life's path so that you can see your path more clearly.

 My training as a psychotherapist leads me to meet the client where they are emotionally and to support them in facing their challenges in the present.
 When appropriate, it can also be useful to look at the challenges' possible roots to the past.

 At times, I make use of mindfulness and meditation as part of the

 work.
 It is also often useful to make body-mind connections.
 In addition, I also have

-At times, I work with women or men who are experiencing infertility.
+At times, I work with women who are experiencing infertility.
 No one

 wants or expects to find themselves in this situation.
 For some it can

 feel like an emotional roller coaster ride.
 The challenges faced in these